| 2.6.1 Retailing is a major industry with particular

 retail uses are unlikely to have a materially detrimental effect

-on town centre or other shopping facilities. |
+on town centre or other shopping facilities. | Services to the public involving ancillary

 retail sales. |

-PROPOSALS FOR RETAIL WAREHOUSING WILL BE CONSIDERED AGAINST
+| RETAIL WAREHOUSINGPOLICY S11 PROPOSALS FOR RETAIL WAREHOUSING WILL BE CONSIDERED AGAINST

 THE FOLLOWING CRITERIA:-